ArchCipher/CyberSecurity/Projects-Google-cybersecurity-professional-certificate/15-hash-detect-tampering.md

 ## Summary

-Although the visible content appeared identical in both files,they may still be different at a binary level.
+Although the visible content appeared identical in both files, they may still be different at a binary level.
 Using `cat -A` and `diff -y`, I discovered that `file2.txt` contained extra hidden characters: `9sxa5Yq20Ranal` beyond the standard EICAR test string.
 This demonstrates how even subtle or invisible changes to file content can be critical in file integrity and malware detection analysis.

 ---

 ## Notes
 EICAR (European Institute for Computer Antivirus Research) developed a standard test file used to safely test the behavior of antivirus software without using real malware.

-EICAR test string is:
+The EICAR test string is:

 `X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*`

 **Ways to detect how the files are different**:
-Use `file` to check encoding/file type, use `stat` to check metadata, use `cat -A` , `hexdump` or `xxd` with `diff` to detect invisible characters or to view byte structure.
+Use `file` to check encoding/file type, use `stat` to check metadata, use `cat -A`, `hexdump` or `xxd` with `diff` to detect invisible characters or to view byte structure.

 ---